adhocteam/homework/README.md

 more--of the four before submitting.
 Make sure to read the README in each directory, it will give you important information on completing each problem.

-We're on the honor system here, and the goal is to show what you're capable of.
-Feel free to use any resources you like in solving the problems but don't ask others for help or make use of pre-existing solutions you may find out there on the net.
+This is an open-book test, so Google away, but please don't copy your work from pre-existing solutions you may find or ask others to help you complete the exercises.

 Which problems should I try?
 ------------